AdeloyeB/boxup-crime-assignment/README.md

 ### 1.1 Technical Criteria: (40%)

+#### Beyond Criteria:

+- [x] Google Maps showing location of where Box Uo Crime is located - NOTE: APIKEY I inserted is my personal one and it's for test purposes only.

 #### The website should:

 - [ ] Be marked up using semantic HTML5 elements including main, section, nav and article
 - [ ] Be fully accessible including aria-labels, tab index, title, alt and role attributes
-- [ ] Use a CSS framework such as Bootstrap or Tachyons for visual layout
+- [x] Use a CSS framework such as Bootstrap or Tachyons for visual layout

 - [ ] Have a consistent approach to typography
 - [ ] Use colours that meet Web Content Accessibility Guidelines
-- [ ] Be responsive
+- [x] Be responsive
-- [ ] Work in multiple browsers
+- [x] Work in multiple browsers

 ### Client Criteria: 20%